Mouthless-Stoat/ProjectSaveEdit/README.md

 Show a list of card name that you can add to your deck using the "ac" command

 `Ac`
-Add card to your deck beware there no typo correction yet so if you mispell something it gonna be a problem
+Add card to your deck using save edit

+`Rmc`
+Remove card from your deck using save edit

 `Cls`
 Clear the terminal

+`Quit`
+close the tool

 ## Examples
 So for example you want to add a Stoat into your deck you would write 'ac Stoat' in the terminal like this